Table of Contents

 - Patterns of Gleason grade 4 prostatic adenocarcinoma:

-- (a) Most common is small acinar structures, some with well formed lumina, fusing into cords or chains; may be undergraded as Gleason 3
+- Most common is small acinar structures, some with well formed lumina, fusing into cords or chains; may be undergraded as Gleason 3

-- (c) Hypernephroid pattern, with nests of clear cells resembling renal cell carcinoma; small, hyperchromatic nuclei; fusion of acini into more solid sheets with the appearance of back to back glands without intervening stroma
+- Hypernephroid pattern, with nests of clear cells resembling renal cell carcinoma; small, hyperchromatic nuclei; fusion of acini into more solid sheets with the appearance of back to back glands without intervening stroma

-- Research and 2014 consensus support grading all cribriform cancer as Gleason 4 because the presence and amount of cribriform cancer carries a distinctly adverse prognosis for recurrence (Am J Surg Pathol 2013;37:1855, Am J Clin Pathol 2011;136:98) and for death from cancer (Mod Pathol 2015;28:457); reviewed (Adv Anat Pathol 2018;25:31, Surg Pathol Clinics 2018;11:687); its presence or absence in Gleason 4 cancer should be commented on (J Urol 2016;196:1076)
+- Research and 2014 consensus support grading all cribriform cancer as Gleason 4 because the presence and amount of cribriform cancer carries a distinctly adverse prognosis for recurrence and for death from cancer (Am J Surg Pathol 2013;37:1855, Am J Clin Pathol 2011;136:98, Mod Pathol 2015;28:457, Adv Anat Pathol 2018;25:31, Surg Pathol Clinics 2018;11:687)

 - Note: patients with Gleason 8 at biopsy may have Gleason 7 at prostatectomy due to unsampled Gleason 3